abdullahazmy/Debian-repo/README.md

 ---

-*I will always update this repo with new apps, config files, scripts*
+*I will always update this repo with new apps, config files, scripts, this is just the initial commit*